|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Creamy gluten-free scalloped potatoes make an elegant side dish perfect for special occasions and holiday menus.
-It's an easy layered and hearty dish that will feed a crowd but won't break the budget.
+Creamy gluten-free scalloped potatoes make an elegant side dish that's perfect for special occasions and holiday menus.
+It's also an easy, layered, and hearty dish that will feed a crowd but won't break the bank.

-Sweet rice flour has a higher starch content than regular rice flour, which makes it an excellent thickening agent.
-Don't let "sweet" fool you, though.
-This flour is not sugary sweet.
-Sweet rice flour works beautifully to help give this scalloped potato dish its creamy essence.
-It works well as a thickener for other sauces, too, such as gluten-free bechamel.
+The sweet rice flour in this recipe has a higher starch content than regular rice flour, which makes it an excellent thickening agent and ideal for a gluten-free casserole.
+Don't let the word sweet fool you, though.
+This flour isn't sweet but instead works beautifully to help give this scalloped potato dish its creamy essence.
+It works well as a thickener for other sauces, too, such as gluten-free béchamel.

-This dish is sure to be a crowd pleaser at your next gathering, a side dish everyone can enjoy, not just those who are gluten-free.
+This dish is sure to be a crowd-pleaser at your next gathering, one that everyone can enjoy—not only those who are following a gluten-free diet.

-- 6 Yukon Gold potatoes (or Russet potatoes, peeled and thinly sliced)
+6 large Yukon Gold potatoes, or russet potatoes, peeled and thinly sliced

 Gather the ingredients.

-Layer 1/3 of the sliced potatoes around the bottom of the dish, slightly overlapping potatoes.
+Layer 1/3 of the sliced potatoes in the bottom of the dish, slightly overlapping them.

-Scatter about 1/3 cup cubed ham over the bottom potato layer (optional).
+Scatter about 1/3 cup cubed ham over the bottom potato layer, if using.

-Sprinkle with a pinch of salt and pepper, minced parsley, and dot with about 1/3 of cubed butter.
+Lightly season with salt and pepper.
+Sprinkle with 1/3 of the minced parsley and dot with 1/3 of the butter.

-Repeat layers.
-Sprinkle top layer with cheese and paprika.
+Repeat the layers.
+Finish by evenly sprinkling the top layer with cheese and paprika, if using.

-Whisk sweet rice flour with about 1/2 cup milk until smooth and lumps disappear.
-Add remaining milk and whisk.
+Whisk the sweet rice flour with 1/2 cup milk until smooth.
+Add the remaining milk and whisk to combine.

-Pour over potatoes and add more milk if necessary to just cover the top of the potatoes.
+Pour over the potatoes and add more milk, if necessary, to just cover the top of the potatoes.

-Bake in preheated oven for 1 hour, or until potatoes are tender when pierced with a fork and the top is golden brown.
+Bake in the oven until the potatoes are tender when pierced with a fork and the top is golden brown, about 1 hour.

-Reminder: Make sure your work surfaces, utensils, pans and tools are free of gluten.
+- Make sure your work surfaces, utensils, pans, and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
-When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.
+If the label is unclear and if you are in doubt, do not buy or use a product before contacting the manufacturer to verify that the product is free of gluten.